Variational Inference with Coverage Guarantees in Simulation-Based Inference: Introduction

-Variational inference constructs an approximation of the full posterior distribution; however, in applications where many posteriors need to be estimated, constructing credible regions with \textit{marginally} calibrated coverage can be sufficient for downstream scientific inquiries.
-For instance, in astrophysics, there is great interest in constraining the $\Lambda$CDM model, the current concordance model in cosmology, through large-scale cosmological observations \cite{gilman2021strong, hezaveh2016detection, vegetti2010detection, vegetti2009statistics, hogg1994gravitational}.
-A recent work from this community, \cite{hermans2021towards}, leveraged Bayesian inference towards this end, obtaining approximate posteriors for the parameters of interest on each of 10,000 observations.
-Crucially, these posteriors were then solely used to produce credible intervals with \textit{marginally} valid frequentist coverage, from which they made subsequent claims on constraints on the $\Lambda$CDM model.
+In applications where many posteriors need to be estimated, credible regions with \textit{marginally} calibrated coverage can be sufficient for downstream scientific inquiries.
+For instance, in astrophysics, there is great interest in constraining the $\Lambda$CDM model, the current concordance model in cosmology \citep{gilman2021strong, hezaveh2016detection, vegetti2010detection, vegetti2009statistics, hogg1994gravitational}.
+A recent work from this community, \citep{hermans2021towards}, leveraged Bayesian inference towards this end, obtaining approximate posteriors for the parameters of interest on each of 10,000 observations.
+Crucially, these posteriors were then used to produce credible intervals with \textit{marginally} valid frequentist coverage, from which they made claims on the $\Lambda$CDM model.

 Our insight is that conformal prediction can be leveraged to provide variational approximators with marginal coverage guarantees and provide users new ways to measure the quality of variational approximators.
-In this manuscript, we present CANVI (Conformalized Amortized Neural Variational Inference), a novel, general framework for producing marginally calibrated, informative prediction regions from a collection of variational approximators.
+In this manuscript, we present \textsc{CANVI} (Conformalized Amortized Neural Variational Inference), a novel, general framework for producing marginally calibrated, informative prediction regions from a collection of variational approximators.
 Such regions can be produced with minimal implementation and computational overhead, requiring only samples from the prior and $\mathcal{P}(X \mid \Theta)$, as shown in Figure \ref{fig:workflow}.
-In Section \ref{section:canvi_eff}, we provide theoretical analysis of the informativeness of the prediction regions produced by \textproc{CANVI} using a measure known as ``predictive efficiency.''
-High predictive efficiency is necessary to draw conclusions in downstream scientific inquiries.
-Finally, in Section \ref{section:experiments}, we show calibration and predictive efficiency empirically across simulation-based inference benchmark tasks and an important scientific task: analyzing galaxy emission spectra.
+In Section \ref{section:canvi_eff}, we provide theoretical analysis of the informativeness of the prediction regions produced by \textsc{CANVI} using a measure known as ``predictive efficiency.''
+High predictive efficiency is necessary to draw conclusions in downstream scientific inquiries and relates to asymptotic conditional coverage with the appropriate choice of score function.
+Finally, in Section \ref{section:experiments}, we show calibration and predictive efficiency across simulation-based inference benchmark tasks and an important scientific task: analyzing galaxy emission spectra.